trbndev/nix/README.md

-# @trbndev/nix -- NixOS configuration
+# ❄️ @trbndev/nix - NixOS configuration

+> [!IMPORTANT]
+> This is my personal NixOS configuration.
+> It may contain errors and be unstable.
+Refer to it at your own caution.